Topical Collagen and the Limits of Skincare

 Types of Collagen in Skincare: What Label Claims Really Mean

 If you’ve ever looked closely at collagen products, you’ve probably noticed how many different terms are used on labels.
-This alone can make collagen sound more advanced—or more powerful—than it really is.
+This alone can make collagen sound far more advanced or powerful than it really is.

 “Collagen” or “Soluble Collagen”